-Creating a recurring job is just as simple as creating a background job – you only need to write a single line of code (and it is even less if you use the jobrunr-spring-boot-starter, jobrunr-micronaut-feature or the jobrunr-quarkus-extension):
+Creating a recurring job (also known as a CRON or crontab job) is just as simple as creating a background job – you only need to write a single line of code (and it is even less if you use the jobrunr-spring-boot-starter, jobrunr-micronaut-feature or the jobrunr-quarkus-extension):

 Remark: for recurring methods to work, at least one BackgroundJobServer should be running all the time and the jobs should be registered on startup of your application.

 Also note that the smallest possible cron interval for your recurring jobs is every 5 seconds.
-JobRunr prevents to create recurring jobs every with cron values less than 5 seconds (e.g. every second) as it would generate too much load on your StorageProvider (SQL or noSQL database).
+JobRunr prevents creating recurring jobs every with cron values less than 5 seconds (e.g. every second) as it would generate too much load on your StorageProvider (SQL or noSQL database).